Alberta Record

 Why it matters

-• The substantially increased signature threshold makes it significantly more difficult for citizens to initiate a recall vote, thereby reducing the practical accessibility of this direct democratic mechanism.
+• The increase in the signature threshold from 40% to 60% makes it more challenging for citizens to initiate a recall vote.

-• The reduction in the applicant's statement length restricts the ability of citizens to articulate their reasons for a recall.
+• Reducing the applicant's statement length limits the space available for petitioners to articulate their reasons for a recall.

 Rights affected